JONESBORO SOCIAL SECURITY DISABILITY LAWYER

 Major Eligibility Differences

 Income and property limits.
 To qualify for SSI, a person’s income must be below a further income limit.
 The SSI-specific income limit is in addition to the “substantial gainful activity” limit discussed above.
-The type of income a person receives can affect how much he or she can earn each month, and not all income counts towards the limit.
+The type of income a person receives can affect how much they can earn each month, and not all income counts towards the limit.

 In contrast, the only income limit for SSD comes from the definition of “substantial gainful activity,” and it does not have a property limit.

-A person can only qualify for SSD if he or she has earned sufficient work credits.
+A person can only qualify for SSD if they have earned sufficient work credits.
 Work credits are earned by working and paying Social Security taxes, through either the FICA or SE tax.
-A person can earn up to four credits per year, and the number of credits a person needs to qualify for SSD depends on the age at which he or she became disabled.
+A person can earn up to four credits per year, and the number of credits a person needs to qualify for SSD depends on the age at which they became disabled.

 On the other hand, a person can qualify for SSI regardless of his or her work experience.